 - We run the Plastic Free Community scheme for the Stroud district

 - We organise the Action on Plastic website – our focus is on providing individuals, organisations and communities with information, ideas, tools and resources to reduce their plastic footprint

 - We organise litter picks, talks, demonstration and workshops.
-Due to the ongoing pandemic, we have currently suspended our regular meetings which are usually held every last Saturday of the month at 1pm at Atelier Stroud, 1st Floor 19A Lower Street.
+Our local volunteer meetings will resume in September 2021 and are held every last Saturday of the month at 1pm at Atelier Stroud, 1st Floor 19A Lower Street.

 - We are governed by a constitution with members.
 Chair: Claudi Williams, Secretary: Chloe Turner, Treasurer: James Millar.

 In the beginning of July 2020 we were awarded Plastic Free Community status by marine conservation charity Surfers Against Sewage https://www.sas.org.uk/plastic-free-communities/, in recognition of the work our community has done to start reducing the impact of single use plastic on the environment.
 We are among the first districts to achieve this accreditation, and in gaining it we join a network of communities across the UK who are leading the way to tackle throw away plastic at source.